Points of Interest in Ballston

-- The Commuter Store, Ballston - in Ballston Common Mall, 4238 Wilson Blvd., Suite 2232.
-The courteous and knowledgeable staff at our four Arlington locations will assist you in planning the best way for you to travel, whether by bus, rail, carpool, vanpool, or bicycle.
-Purchase transit fares, pick up bus schedules and other literature.
+- The Commuter Store, Ballston - located at the Ballston-MU Metro Plaza, (kiosk at top of escalator), 4230 Fairfax Drive.
+The courteous and knowledgeable staff will assist you in planning the best way for you to travel, whether by bus, rail, carpool, vanpool, or bicycle.
+Purchase transit fares, Capital Bikeshare memberships, pick up bus schedules and other literature.

-- I-66 Parking Garage – N. Quincy and N. 15th Streets, next to Washington Lee High School.
-Site of community garage sale, first Saturday of each month, April-November.
+- Civitan Open Air Market – N. Quincy and N. 15th Streets (I-66 garage), next to Washington Lee High School.
+Site of community flea market the first Saturday of each month, April-November.
 Also an access point for the Custis Trail.